JureVeraja/jureveraja.github.io/_posts/2020-12-26-Filtering using Tags, Route-Maps and Prefix Lists.md

 # LOWERING THE ADMINISTRATIVE DISTANCE

 One way to deal with this issue is by lowering the `AD` of the EIGRP external routes on R4 and R5, that way they will always be more prefered than the OSPF routes.
-Lets test it out by changing AD on R4 and R5: the command is The command #distance eigrp "internal" "external".
+Lets test it out by changing AD on R4 and R5: the command is "distance eigrp "internal" "external""

 ```
 R4(config)#router eigrp 1